 Especially modern multi-link axles need joints to allow movements of the individual links.
 In the production car, these joints have to fulfill a wide range of tasks in terms of freedom of movement, comfort and service life.

 In the production car, two types of joints are mainly installed:

-- Rubber joints
+- Rubber Joints

 - encapsulated ball joints

 Encapsulated ball joints are significantly less elastic than rubber joints.
 They are mainly used where increased articulation angles are required.
 The encapsulation makes them relatively robust against external influences.
-The plastic insert, which is located between the inner and outer part, is relatively thick and therefore still has an elastic behavior.
+The plastic insert, which is located between the inner and outer part, is relatively thick and therefore still shows elastic behavior.

-Cutaway model of a Uniball joint:
+Cutaway model of a uniball joint: